EQ or Compressor First? The Best Order for Your Logic Pro Template

 Gain > EQ > Compressor > Saturation (optional) > Limiter (optional)

-This keeps your dynamics clean, your tone under control, and your mixes more predictable — especially if you’re jumping between projects.
+This keeps your dynamics clean and your tone under control, so your mixes stay predictable when you're jumping between projects.

 TL;DR

 Want to break the rule later for creative effect?
 Go for it.
-But now you’re doing it with intention, not guesswork.
+Just now you're doing it with intention rather than guesswork.

 Enter your first name and email address and click the "Get Access Now!" button to get your free mixing guide.